‘Wait, what?’ tops school’s annual banished words list - NewsBreak

 The phrase topped Lake Superior State University in Michigan’s Upper Peninsula lighthearted list of 10 “winners” chosen from among more than 1,250 submissions of overused, misused and generally groan-inducing words or phrases.

-“Wait, what?” irritated nominators who felt the phrase intended to show astonishment or disbelief is overused.Here is the top slang of 2021 you might not know
+“Wait, what?” irritated nominators who felt the phrase intended to show astonishment or disbelief is overused.These states will increase their minimum wages in 2022

 “I hate it,” one wrote.
 Another added: “I don’t want to wait.”